 Let's say we have 500 Product Backlog Items.
 Most of them are User Stories.
 A large number of them describe important functionalities and product ideas.
 Others contain ideas for developing functionalities that can be seen as secondary.
 And the third may be trivial ideas that are recorded in the Product Backlog at the explicit request of the stakeholders.

 With a list of 500 development proposals, many are unlikely to have high product value.
-Many Product Backlog items can refer to functionality that is not very valuable to the product.
+The functionality of many of those items may not be valuable to the product.

 If 300 User Stories have already been developed, starting with the most important ideas, the stakeholders may already be satisfied and do not see the need to continue working on insignificant ideas.

-Therefore, the primary responsibility of the Product Owner role is to prioritize the content of Product Backlog on an ongoing and regular basis, based on a number of factors.
+Therefore, the primary responsibility of the Product Owner role is to prioritize the content of the Product Backlog regularly, based on a number of factors.

 Of all the prioritized Product Backlog Items, the Development Team decides how many tasks it can develop during a Sprint.
-Logically, during the spin, the team first works on User Stories, which are listed above in the Product Backlog.
-The User Stories prioritized at the top of the Product Backlog logically become part of the Sprint Backlog list.
+Logically, during the Sprint, the team works on the User Stories, which are listed at the top of the Product Backlog.
+These stories become part of the Sprint Backlog list.

 To easily discuss the issue of Release Management, let's clarify what Release is.

-The release is understood as releasing or providing finished work.
-Project Managers, Product Managers, Product Owners different roles from different methodologies, often use this term.
+The release is understood as releasing or providing completed work.
+Project Managers, Product Managers, Product Owners, and other roles from different methodologies, often use this term.

-A release may mean some definite finished form of part of a product or some specific version of it, modified, improved, or in a more advanced form than previous versions.
+A release may mean a finished part of a product or a specific version that has been modified or made more advanced than previous ones.

-A release can also be used as a phase or period.
+A release can also be used as a phase or a period.
 For example:

 "In Release 2, we are completing user registration.
 In Release 3, we need to fix any registration defects."

-Stakeholders, the Product Owner, and possibly technical team members are discussing what will be achieved for the next release.
-The Scrum Master role can also be involved in planning and discussions, as it is a role that protects teams and takes care of processes and best practices at the same time.
-Discussions and arrangements should take into account both the wishes of stakeholders and their needs and expectations, as well as the capabilities and capacity of the Development Team.
+Stakeholders, the Product Owner, and possibly the technical team members discuss what will be achieved for the next release.
+The Scrum Master role can also be involved in planning and discussions.
+It is a role that protects teams, and takes care of processes and the best practices at the same time.
+Discussions and arrangements should take into account both the wishes of stakeholders, their needs and expectations, as well as the capabilities and capacity of the Development Team.